HajarEB/hospitalApp/README.md

   ```

 ### Option 2: Use Docker
-- Ensure your are in the root folder `HospitalApp`
+- Ensure your are in the root folder `hospitalApp`
 - Run docker with this command:
   ```bash
   docker-compose up --build